cloudbec/nuagebec-docker-ubuntu/README.md

 nuagebec-ubuntu
 ============

-Simple Ubuntu docker images with SSH access + vim
+Simple Ubuntu docker images with SSH access and supervisord.

+It include some tools like :
+- python
+- curl
+- vim
+- git
+- tar

 Usage
 -----